drcmda/react-contextual/README.md

 ![](contextual.jpg)

-react-contextual is a tiny store/hoc pattern around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).
-It currently relies on [ReactTraining/react-broadcast](https://github.com/ReactTraining/react-broadcast/tree/next) until the official API is published.
+react-contextual is a tiny (~1KB) [at least when React 16.3.0 drops] store/hoc pattern around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).

-* Very small (~1KB), [at least when React 16.3.0 drops]
-* Makes dealing with Reacts new context straight forward
+It provides two things:

+1. a minimal redux-like flux store with setState semantics and central actions
-* Listening to multiple providers without nesting
+2. helping you to deal with context in general, listening to multiple providers without the nesting, etc.
-* Powerful Redux-like store pattern without any boilerplate

 # Why

-Reacts context API is built on render props.
-While they are very powerful they can make your codebase unmanageable without breaking a sweat, especially if you work with several providers that will cover each and every consumer in scores of nested blobs. react-contextual can map providers into props, similar to react-reduxes `connect`.
+In the upcoming version React is going to have a new, powerful low-level API for dynamic context distribution.
+The API is built on render props.
+While they are very powerful they can make the codebase unwieldy, especially if you work with several providers that will cover consumers in scores of nested blobs. react-contextual can fix that by mapping context values to component props, similar to how Redux operates.

-Likewise, context makes flux patterns possible that before would have meant larger dependencies and boilerplate.
-Context can carry setState to new heights by allowing it to freely distribute. react-contextual builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be the smallest flux-store yet.
+Likewise, context makes flux patterns possible that previously would have meant larger dependencies and boilerplate.
+Context can carry setState to new heights by allowing it to freely distribute. react-contextual builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).

-# Installation
+# Installation and usage

     npm install react-contextual

-# How to use ...

-Using react-contextual is very simple.
-It provides two things:

-1. a minimal flux store with setState semantics
-2. helping you to deal with context in general

 ## 1. If you just need a light-weight store ...